G Lydian Scale

 Chords in the Key of G Lydian

-When stacking thirds on each scale degree of the G Lydian scale, the following diatonic chords emerge:
+When stacking thirds on each scale degree of the G Lydian scale, the following diatonic triads emerge:

 - G major (I)